top of page

 The revitalized kindergartens serve as magnets attracting families by fostering a renewed sense of belonging and shared commitment for community rebuilding.
 For example in one returning southern moshav, within a month of the kindergarten opened, registration had tripled.
 It literally brought families home.
 The impact extends to educators—majority of whom were also displaced—by motivating them to restart, heal, and shape the future of their communities.

-Investing in Educational Staff for Regional Recovery
+Providing Educational Staff for Regional Renewal

 Healing from the Heart: Empowering the Wounded